 Think of firmness as a starting point, not the final answer.
 The better question is whether your body relaxes into the mattress without hammocking, twisting, or bracing.
 If you are replacing an older bed, also notice whether the new mattress feels different because it is actually supportive or because your old mattress had softened unevenly over time.

-What My Green Mattress Is Known For
+What Makes a My Green Mattress Stand Out?

 My Green Mattress products are often considered by shoppers who like the idea of a cleaner sleep surface but do not want to give up real support.
 Latex and coil designs tend to feel more responsive than slow-memory foam.
 Instead of melting deeply into the bed, many sleepers feel lifted, gently cushioned, and easier to move from side to back.